mtgjson/mtgjson-website/docs/changelog/documentation/README.md

 - The examples list and options for downloads dropdown toggles
 - Changed Algolia search to basic search as Algolia provided little upside and more obfuscation to manage
 - Various styling adjustments
+- Got rid of schemas in favor of pure Markdown and now properties are now searchable!
 - Build packages